What is Body Inflammation?

 Essentially, the inflammation process develops due to a buildup of toxins in the elimination systems of the body as well as the digestive system, which then gets reabsorbed into the bloodstream.

-Usually, a well-functioning liver is able to deal with many regular toxins we encounter on a daily basis, but when it is overwhelmed, these toxins may be released into the bloodstream and then the lymphatic system, taxing the kidneys as a result.
+Usually, a well-functioning liver can deal with many regular toxins we encounter daily, but when it is overwhelmed, these toxins may be released into the bloodstream and then the lymphatic system, taxing the kidneys as a result.

 If the kidneys have a hard time expelling them, they will circulate in the body and cause cellular and tissue damage, which results in the onset of a number of diseases.